-The word “SEX” has been a taboo word in India since time immemorial.
+In the land of Kamasutras, Khujarao’s Sex temples, and people worshiping ‘Shivlingas’, the word “SEX” still remains a taboo in India.
+For the Indian society, sex still remains a matter to be discussed inside the closed doors of bedroom instead of talking about it in public spaces to create more awareness.
 At the 1994 United Nations International Conference on Population and Development (ICPD) which included India, the Sexual and Reproductive Rights (SRRs) of adolescents and young people was affirmed.
 In the conference, it was understood that for the adolescents and the youth to be able to freely make informed decisions on all matters concerning their sexuality and reproduction, they require comprehensive education on sexuality.
 Therefore, as a part of their commitments under the ICPD agenda, governments are obliged to provide for free and compulsory comprehensive sexuality education for adolescents and young people.

 Central Board of Secondary Education (CBSE) had issued a circular in 2005 chalking out a programme called the Adolescence Reproductive and Sexual Health Education (ARSH) project.
-The project remained on paper and is yet to be implemented in totality.
+The Central government released it in 2006 and since then several states have implemented the program with slight variations according to their own requirements.

 In India, the question remains whether we have even reached the point where we speak the word freely without apprehension.
 Unfortunately, sex education in most schools even today is limited to the education of sex in reptiles and animals like toads, and when it comes to the point of teaching the students the portion where sex in human being is involved, the teacher generally just breezes through with just the basic introduction to the reproductive parts.
 In fact, some schools in the name of imparting sex education conduct workshops on health and hygiene.